- Jobber Blueprint /

 Along with the fixed and variable overhead costs mentioned above, for mobile auto detailing you’ll have to consider:

-You can use the same formula as above to calculate your mobile auto detailing prices—just make sure to work these additional costs into your pricing.
+You can use the same formula as above to calculate your mobile auto detailing prices.
+The only difference is that you need to factor in these additional costs.

 Building a car detailing package